-Education leave days are not to be used for program mandated training days.
-Program mandated training is part of the regular paid work day, and no leave is required.
+Education leave days are not required for program-mandated training days.
+Program-mandated training is part of the regular paid work day, and no leave is required.

 Education leave days are not considered days available for call and should be subtracted from the total number of days available for call when calculating call maximums.

 This is a standard PGME leave request form.
 Please speak with your Program Administrative Assistant to ensure you have the correct form, as each program may have different or additional forms.

 Residents shall be entitled to paid leave to attend educational events at their discretion, which are relevant to their academic program, recommended by their Program Director and approved by the Assistant Dean of Postgraduate Medical Education.
 The leave available shall be a minimum of seven (7) and a maximum of twelve (12) calendar days per year inclusive of travel time and shall not accumulate from year to year.
 College mandated education or training is considered part of the residency program and therefore does not require the use of education leave.